rutvij1997/my_blog/_posts/2023-08-23-welcome-to-jekyll.markdown

 • Algorithms and models
 • NLP technologies and methodologies
 • Used NLP libraries and programming languages
-• Countries of the authors who contributed to the publications
+• Countries of the authors who contributed to the publications.

+The full report can be found [here]({{site.baseurl}}/assets/NTP-Report.pdf)

 [jekyll-docs]: https://jekyllrb.com/docs/home
 [jekyll-gh]:   https://github.com/jekyll/jekyll